 For me, my career was not more than putting my foot in the door and than to try very hard to justify my new position.
-It might sound crazy but I guess this is how I can best describe my climb in Career ladder.
+It might sound crazy but I guess this is how I can best describe my climb in the Career ladder.
 I struggled to survive with each new job change, as the changes which I made was the only option available to me and I had no other choice but than putting my foot in the door.

 All 10 job changes (except one) of mine were the only choice which came to me at that point of time and I was compelled by circumstances to pick them.
-Today when I look back and ponder on my career so far, I find that each job change threw few new challenges to me in terms of my skills and caliber in me (because each time I changed a job it was not only the new job profile but I also found myself in the new industry).
-What helped me in sailing through with each job change was my never die spirit, which made me to slog in acquiring new skills, which were needed to perform in the new job.
+Today when I look back and ponder on my career so far, I find that each job change threw few new challenges to me in terms of my skills and caliber (because each time I changed a job it was not only the new job profile but I also found myself in the new industry).
+What helped me in sailing through with each job change was my never die spirit, which made me slog in acquiring new skills, which were needed to perform in the new job.

 Today if anyone asks me that in such circumstances was growing in career difficult?
-My answer to all of them is always – NO. I think what helped me to perform in all the jobs was two things – one that I kept my business sense live and second I never gave up my Common sense.
-I found that difficult situations can be best handled if they are dealt with common sense and in simplest form, without complicating them.
+My answer to all of them is always – NO. I think what helped me to perform well in all the jobs was two things – one that I kept my business sense live and second I never gave up my Common sense.
+I found that difficult situations can be best handled if they are dealt with common sense and in the simplest form, without complicating them.